 The transfers from the Special Education Center Program Fund and the nonmajor governmental fund to the General Fund were to cover indirect costs.
-The transfer from the nonmajor governmental funds to the Capital Projects 2009 Bond Issue Fund was to close out the old fund's residual equity.
-The transfers between the nonmajor governmental debt service funds were to ensure that the various debt service funds had enough cash available to make principal and interest payments as necessary.
+The transfers between the nonmajor governmental funds and the 1997 Bond Issue Fund were to ensure that the various debt service funds had enough cash available to make principal and interest payments as necessary.